-Answers, glossary terms, podcast episodes, and research reports on employee ownership — selected for California business owners.
+Answers, glossary terms, podcast episodes, and research reports on employee ownership — selected for Ohio, New Jersey, Pennsylvania business owners.

 Employee ownership creates transformative wealth for workers.
 Research shows ESOP participants accumulate a median of $164,000 vs. $17,000 for typical households.
 Women of color see 160x-1,435x wealth increases.
 Employee-owned businesses are 21% more likely to survive, grow 2-3% faster, and have <0.3% loan default rates.
 With 2.9 million businesses facing succession and only 6% of small businesses aware of EO options, expanding employee ownership represents a major opportunity for worker wealth building and community resilience.